Harmar campaign: Background

-In early 1790, emissaries from the United States sent word that St. Clair wished to discuss peace with the Native Americans at Vincennes.
+In early 1790, emissaries from the United States approached tribal leaders with word that St. Clair wished to discuss peace with the Native Americans at Vincennes.
 These were generally not well received and reinforced St. Clair's decision to launch an attack.
 American Indian attacks continued throughout the summer, but just before the campaign was to launch, a party of Miami and Potawatomi representatives arrived at Vincennes to discuss peace.
-Major Jean François Hamtramck, the commandant at Vincennes, sent them away, telling them they must first return all prisoners.
+Major Jean François Hamtramck, the commandant at Vincennes, refused to see them unless all American captives held by the tribes were released, a demand impossible to honor.

-The primary objective of the Harmar campaign was the destruction of the Native villages located near the large Miami town of Kekionga (present-day Fort Wayne, Indiana), where the St. Joseph and St. Mary's rivers join to form the Maumee River.
-St. Clair and Harmar also planned to build a fort there.
-But when St. Clair presented his plan to Washington at New York in August 1790, the president decided that a fort would be too vulnerable and too expensive.
+The primary objective of the Harmar campaign was the destruction of the Native villages located near the large Miami settlement of Kekionga (present-day Fort Wayne, Indiana), where the St. Joseph and St. Mary's rivers join to form the Maumee River.
+St. Clair and Harmar also planned to build an additional fort there.
+However, when St. Clair presented his plan to Washington at New York in August 1790, it was decided that such a fort would be too expensive and offer little military value.
 British forces still occupied Fort Detroit, in violation of the Treaty of Paris.
 St. Clair wrote to the British at Fort Detroit to assure them that the expedition was against only Indian tribes and expressed his confidence that the British would not interfere.